 |Thanks for Visiting and Come Back Often!|

 I hope you enjoyed your stroll through my February garden.
 Please feel free to stay a while and catch up on some past posts and perhaps visit my author page (link below).
 I am also celebrating two months since I published my latest book, Dream, Garden, Grow!-Musings of a Lifetime Gardener.
 Special thanks go out to our hostess Carol at May Dreams Gardens, who makes it possible to see blooms on the 15th of every month with her meme Garden Bloggers' Bloom Day.
 Also, special thanks to Pam Penick at Digging who has hosted Foliage Follow-Up for all these years, a meme I will still continue to honor.
-I am also linking with some other wonderful hosts and hostesses at Floral Friday Fotos, Macro Monday 2, Nature Notes at Rambling Woods, Dishing It & Digging It on Sunday with Angie the Freckled Rose, Image-in-ing weekly photo share every Tuesday with NC Sue and Gardens Galore Link Up Party on the 17th with Everyday Living.
+I am also linking with some other wonderful hosts and hostesses at Floral Friday Fotos, Macro Monday 2, Nature Notes at Rambling Woods, Dishing It & Digging It on Sunday with Angie the Freckled Rose, Image-in-ing weekly photo share every Tuesday with NC Sue and Gardens Galore Link Up Party every other Monday with Everyday Living.
 I am also happy to join the Homestead Blog Hop on Wednesdays.

 ~As Always...Happy Gardening! ~